jethrocarr/puppet-mail/README.md

 ## Firewalling

-This modules does not provision a firewall.
+This module does not provision a firewall.
 You will want to set one up with the following ports:

 | Port | Allow From   | Used by                                       |